-Congenital adrenal hyperplasia refers to a group of inherited disorders of the adrenal gland.
+Congenital adrenal hyperplasia is the name given to a group of inherited disorders of the adrenal gland.

 People have 2 adrenal glands, one located on top of each of their kidneys.
 These glands make hormones, cortisol and aldosterone, that are essential for life.
 People with congenital adrenal hyperplasia lack an enzyme the adrenal gland needs to make the hormones.